OsterMendel/classifying_time_signature_in-music/README.md

 <img src="time-signature.png" />

-The goal of this project is to use machine learning to classify an audio sample's time signature by finding temporal patterns.<br>
+The goal of this project is to use machine learning to classify an audio sample's time signature by finding temporal patterns.
 Beyond an exercise in modelling a human response to a musical stimulus, this can be useful for a dj who wants to filter songs by the way we dance to it, or for music interaction systems which can search through a library of beats and apply a match for a given audio sample.

 ### Files